GIThubuserms/django-app-to-Ec2/README.md

-# Simple Notes App for TWS Community
+# Simple Notes App for Deployment Purpose
 This is a simple notes app built with React and Django.
 Deployed using Docker on Ec2 with jenkins